Masperado/Haskell-Course-FER-2018/README.md

-# PUH assignments - Masperado
+# PUH assignments - Josip Torić

 Welcome to your PUH assignments repository, *Masperado*.
 Here's a quick intro to how things are gonna work around here.